38 “This is the great and foremost commandment.

 (1 John 3:16-18)

 The Persecuted Church Team educates and guides the church into the most efficient and effective ways we can help our brothers and sisters around the world who are facing persecution and poverty.
-They generally meet the first and third Mondays of each month at 6:30pm in the Fellowship Hall.
+They generally meet the first and third Mondays of each month at 6:00pm: locations may vary.

 13 For by one Spirit we were all baptized into one body, …